miloserdow/capistrano-deploy/README.md

 # Capistrano actions
 Github deploy action for Capistrano.
 Use this action to automate your capistrano deployment process.

+## Dependencies
+Ruby should be installed with official ruby action (https://github.com/actions/setup-ruby)

 ## Inputs
 ### `target`
 Environment where deploy is to be performed to.
 E.g. "production", "staging".
 Default value is empty